 It helped us honor our promise of life, liberty, and the pursuit of happiness to the American people.

-Life, a healthier life, liberty to pursue their happiness, people's individual happiness because they could not they wouldn't be job locked.
+Life, a healthier life, liberty to pursue their happiness, people's individual happiness because they wouldn't be job locked.

-Stay in a job because someone in the family had pre-existing medical condition or that they did themselves.
+They had a job because someone in the family had a pre-existing medical condition or that they did themselves.

-If you're between jobs, or you've got uh a passion, you want to start a business, and uh you're not gonna have health insurance.
+If you're between jobs or you've got a passion, you want to start a business and you're not going to have health insurance.

 And then in some cases, insurers just set their prices too low at the outset because they didn't know what the insurance pool was going to look like.